 Reference value of a restraint function.
 For the positional restraint, the value is ignored.
 The unit depends the type of restraint.
-Namely, Åis used in the case of DIST, while degree (NOT radian) is used in the case of ANGLE and DIHED.
+Namely, angstroms are used in the case of DIST, REPUL, and FB, while degrees (NOT radians) are used in the case of ANGLE and DIHED.